bkcheung/chef_pps_recipes/README.md

 # odin-recipes
 Basic Recipe Website - Odin Project

-This website will have a main index page, with links to a few of my favorite recipes (HTML only)
+This website will have a main index page, with links to a few of my favorite recipes (HTML and CSS only)